 “[Young] forests are highly productive as the trees in them compete for space and light in a race to the top of the forest canopy.
 For people, this means a steady supply of biomass fuel, timber, and wood pulp; it means crisp fall days hunting deer, bear, grouse, and woodcock; it means birdwatchers prowling spring thickets raucous with the songs of warblers returning on migration; it means family outings to harvest raspberries and morels; and it means blazing streaks of color for fall sight-seeing.
 For wildlife, young forests are rich feeding locations for migrating wildlife as well as those who stay year round; they are dense with foliage of small trees that provide cover from predators and structure for nesting; and their soils support a variety of flowering and fruiting plants and shrubs which host diverse and abundant insect life.”

 Young forests are a valuable source of food and habitat in the spring time for many species, but they quickly mature into other forest types.
 When they mature, they are no longer able to serve as adequate habitat for species such as Wood Turtles, Ruffed Grouse, and Eastern Whip-poor-will.
 Naturally, young forests would be impacted by events such as fire, windthrow, ice, or floods that would destroy old growth to make room for new growth!
 Over the years, humans have tried to suppress fire to protect their communities and homes.
 Unfortunately, this is not a healthy management strategy for young forests.
 Prescribed fire is possible, and some species are dependent upon the heat that fires create.
-However, we’ve learned that clear cutting and strip cutting are methods we can use to activate regeneration for aspen and tag alder.
+However, we’ve learned that clear cutting and strip cutting are methods we can use to activate regeneration for aspen.